NashTech-Labs/CodeSquad-sbt-plugin/README.md

 A CodeSquad sbt plugin to automatic upload code quality report on CodeSquad server.
 In order to use this plugin follow the below steps.

+- For loc report use plugin: addSbtPlugin("io.github.knoldus" % "codesquad-loc-plugin" % "0.0.1")

 Step 1: In plugins.sbt

 addSbtPlugin("io.github.knoldus" %% "codesquad-sbt-plugin" % "0.1.8")